ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 - Relative burst ID values assigned by ESA.
 Each value identifies a consistent burst footprint; relative burst ID values differ from one sub-swath to the next.
 - The imaging mode, currently only IW is supported.
-- The swath number, either 1, 2, or 3, indicating which sub-swath the burst is located in.
+- The sub-swath number, either 1, 2, or 3, indicating which sub-swath the burst is located in.
 - The acquisition dates of the reference (older) scene and the secondary (newer) scene.
 - The polarization of the product, either HH or VV.
 - The product type (always INT for InSAR) and the pixel spacing in meters, which will be 80, 40, or 20, based upon the